PaulMcMillan-Astro/DeprojectionProject/Documentation/RunningNotes.md

 Our first task was determining how to calculate K(k|l) (D98, eq.
 28) efficiently.

 The working approach is to determine the values v_r which correspond to crossing the planes v_x = v_x,min + i * h_x; v_y = v_y,min + i * h_y etc., then putting these into an ordered list.
 The differences between consecutive values are then an ordered list of K values, which can be assigned to grid points by asking what box an intermediate value of vr would provide.

+(Idea for much, much later which occurs to PJM - we can derive probabilities that stars are part of a velocity substructure, even without the line-of-sight velocities!
+We have a 'prior' P(v) which we derived from the full distribution, and can use this to say what the probability is for a given stars.

+Forget I said this for now - it's for way, way later.
+)